SamAI-Software/projects/README.md

 ##### // -------------- Bar Charts -------------- //
 [**View**](http://codepen.io/SamAI-Software/full/rLayqy) / [**Source code**](http://codepen.io/SamAI-Software/pen/rLayqy) (HTML, CSS, JS, JQuery, D3.js)

-My goal was to create very clean and well-documented code for bar charts template with different formats, that can be easily embeded into [the website](http://samai-software.github.io/2016-new-coder-survey/) and can be used in other projects.
+My goal was to create very clean and well-documented reusable code for bar charts as a template with different formats, that can be easily embeded into [the website](http://samai-software.github.io/2016-new-coder-survey/) and can be used in other projects.

+There are three different formats and all bar charts are responsive (on page resfresh).

 ##### // --------------- TwitchTV --------------- //
 [**View**](http://codepen.io/SamAI-Software/full/dMwGaj) / [**Source code**](http://codepen.io/SamAI-Software/pen/dMwGaj) (HTML, CSS, JS, Bootstrap, JQuery, JSON, API, Stylus)